 Instructions

-- In a large bowl add the flour, brown sugar, baking soda and ground ginger and stir well to combine.
+- In a large bowl, combine the flour, brown sugar, baking soda, and ground ginger, ensuring no lumps of brown sugar remain.

-- Add to this the diced room temperature butter and rub this into the flour using your fingertips until it resembles a fine crumb
+- Add the diced butter and rub it into the dry ingredients with your fingertips until it resembles fine breadcrumbs.

-- Using a pull chopper (see above) food processer or sharp knife finely chop the crystallised ginger to a minced texture and add to the flour mixture
+- Finely chop the crystallised ginger to a minced texture using a pull chopper or sharp knife, then add it to the flour mixture.

-- Finally pour over the golden syrup and using a strong wooden spoon combine all of the ingredients until fully mixed
+- Pour over the golden syrup and mix with a strong wooden spoon until the dough comes together.

-- Store in an airtight container for up to 5 days or freeze.
+- Store in an airtight container for up to 5 days or freeze for longer storage.

 - Enjoy!